djipco/webmidi/website/api/classes/Message.md

 The MIDI channel number (`1` - `16`) that the message is targeting.
 This is only for channel-specific messages.
-For system messages, this will be left undefined.
+For system messages, this will be left `undefined`.

 ### `.command` {#command}